xSushiRollerx/RestaurantService/README.md

 - 3 -    fine dining  - if specified returns restaurants marked as fine dating
 - 4 - high end luxury - if specified resturns restaurants marked as high end luxury
 - default value is "1, 2, 3, 4" or all

+#### Get Restaurant By Id - GET
+##### `/restaurants/{id}`

+Returns a single restaurant.
+It's name, active status, menu items e.t.c.
+However, only administrators can access deactivated restaurants.
+Active restaurants can be accessed by anyone.

+#### Add Restaurant - POST
+##### `/restaurant`

+Only administrators can add a single new restaurant to the database.
+The ... fields all must be non null to be submitted successfully.